 We serve these almonds at many of our Ember and Vine Catering events, and even sell them to wineries for pairing with wine.
 They are delicious and so easy to make.
 It’s really all about taking the time to do it.

 Storing Roasted Almonds

 We simply add to a sealable storage container or a large mason jars.
-The almonds will retain a fresh character for four weeks if stored in an airtight manner.
+The almonds will retain a fresh character for two months if stored in an airtight manner.